-This Clinical Medical Assistant program provides training in clinical procedures used by entry-level Medical Assistants working in hospitals, clinics, doctor’s offices, and other healthcare settings.
+Clinical Medical Assistant program provides training in clinical procedures used by entry-level Medical Assistants working in hospitals, clinics, doctor’s offices, and other healthcare settings.
 Medical Assistants have always been critical employees in the healthcare system, but they are becoming even more important as the industry expands, technology advances, and the population ages.
-This program includes only clinical medical assistant skills.
-Consider our other program – Medical Assistant which includes both administrative and clinical skills.
+Clinical Medical Assistant program includes only clinical medical assistant skills.
+Consider our Medical Assistant program (900 hours) which includes both administrative and clinical skills.

 Medical Assistants are the ones who make sure a patient receives the best possible care from the time he/ she enters a hospital, doctor’s office, or other medical facility to the time the patient leaves.
 For Medical Assistants, the job can be both professionally and emotionally rewarding and can also serve as a stepping stone to another position in the medical field; with training as a Medical Assistant, you will have the basic knowledge necessary to begin building a career in the healthcare field.